qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Joins Properties
 ================

-|join| The :guilabel:`Joins` tab allows you to associate to features
+|join| The :guilabel:`Joins` tab allows you to associate features
-of the current layer (called ``Target layer``) features from another loaded vector layer.
-The join criteria is an attribute shared by both layers.
-The layers can be geometryless or not but their join attribute should be of the same type.
+of the current layer (called ``Target layer``) to features from another loaded vector layer (or table).
+The join is based on an attribute that is shared by the layers.
+The layers can be geometryless (tables) or not but their join attribute should be of the same type.

 To create a join: